greenelab/onboarding/extras/reimbursement_tutorial.md

 ![main report](tutorial_screenshots/main_report_page.png)

-Congratulations you just fill out your expense report for the dinner.
+Congratulations!!
+You just fill out your expense report for dinner.
 Repeat the above process if you have more expenses that need to be reimbursed.
 Now last step is to attach that [agreement form](## Fill Out Agreement Form) to this report.
 Look at this screenshot:

 ![attach receipt](tutorial_screenshots/attach_receipts.png)

-After clicking the option, attached the signed agreement form.
+After clicking the option, navigate to the scanned  agreement form and attached it.
 **Do not add it as an expense**.
 If you do, the report has a high likelihood of being bounced back.
 Once you have attached the form, hit the submit button (top right) and play the waiting game.